novucs/factions-top/README.md

 # Novucs' FactionsTop
+### Development discontinued due to a lack of time available since joining university.
+If anybody urgently wishes to receive updates for this, you are free to shoot me a private message and we'll discuss prices there.

 An efficient and comprehensive factions ranking system.

 This Bukkit plugin adds a command to the well known factions plugin to display all factions on the server, ordered by wealth.
 The wealth of a faction is determined by calculating the value of all blocks stored in the faction claims and chests.
 This specific implementation aims to provide real-time results while still maintaining a good performance.
 A demonstration of this plugin in action is shown in this video: https://youtu.be/f9WWFT5tZaI